 Deflection measurements were taken using the same procedure that was used to test specimen S2.
-The load vs. deflection plots are given in Appendix C of Kapitan's thesis.
-The deflections measured during testing were very small.
+The load vs. deflection plots are given in Appendix C. The deflections measured during testing were very small.
 The maximum tip deflections were 0.19 inches in the X-direction and 0.04 inches in the Y-direction.